Tessa Dare

 Tessa Dare is a New York Times and USA Today bestselling American historical romance novelist.
-She has authored fifteen novels and novellas and created four different series.
-In 2012, she won the prestigious Romance Writers of America RITA award for Best Regency Historical Romance for her book A Night to Surrender.
+She has authored fifteen novels and novellas and created five different series.
+In 2012, she won the Romance Writers of America RITA award for Best Regency Historical Romance for her book A Night to Surrender.

 Biography

 During childhood, her family moved often and books took on an important role for her.
 She says they became "my refuge, my entertainment, my source of information on all sorts of topics... in a way, they were my home.
 Whenever I felt lonely or uprooted, opening a familiar book gave me comfort.
 I would read through dinner, read through classes, read into the wee hours of the night, and, yes, I even read while walking!"

-Dare works as a full-time author and currently resides in Southern California, USA with her husband, two children, and three cats.
+Dare works as a full-time author and currently resides in Southern California with her husband, two children, and three cats.

 Her writing

 Her first publicly seen fiction was Jane Austen fan fiction written under the pen name Vangie.
 Shortly afterward, she entered and won the first Avon FanLit contest and her short story "Forget Me Not" was published as Chapter Four of the HarperCollins e-book, These Wicked Games.
 It was from this competition that she broke into publishing, along with the other winner, Courtney Milan.